emily-zhang021/PepperAndroidEmulatorSetup/README.md

 ```
 sudo kvm-ok
 ```
+If both these prerequisites are not met, Android Studio will crash if you attempt to run the emulator.

 ## 3. Create Project
 1. From Android Studio, choose: File > New > New Project and configure your project.
 Minimum API level should be API 23: Android 6.0 (Marshmallow).